Options Settlement

 Key Takeaways

-- Settlement determines what you actually get (or give) when an option is exercised.
+- Settlement determines what you actually get (or give) when an option is exercised or expires in-the-money.

-- Physical Settlement: The actual stock shares are transferred (most stock/ETF options).
+- Physical Settlement: The actual underlying shares are transferred (common for stock and ETF options).

-- Cash Settlement: The profit/loss is paid in cash; no shares change hands (most Index options like SPX).
+- Cash Settlement: The profit or loss is paid in cash; no shares change hands (common for index options).

-- AM vs. PM Settlement: Some options stop trading on Thursday but settle on Friday morning prices (AM), creating "gap risk."
+- AM vs. PM Settlement: Some options stop trading on Thursday but settle based on Friday morning prices, creating "gap risk."

-- Understanding settlement is crucial to avoid unexpected stock positions or tax complications.
+- Understanding settlement is crucial for avoiding unexpected stock positions, margin calls, or tax complications.

 AM vs. PM Settlement: The "Gap" Trap